Bobby Hackett: Biography

+Hackett was born in Providence, Rhode Island, United States. his father was a blacksmith, his mother a housewife.
+Because his family was poor, with nine children, he quit school at 14 to play guitar and violin in a band in a local Chinese restaurant.
+After he saw Louis Armstrong perform, he learned to play the cornet and trumpet.
+"I've never been the same since," he told long-time New Yorker jazz critic Whitney Balliett in 1969.
+"That man was and is the greatest hot-trumpet player in jazz."
+In Providence, he played in a couple of other local bands, then one in Syracuse, New York and another on Cape Cod, Massachusetts.
+He spent a couple of seasons in a band in Boston and Providence with Brad Gowans and clarinetist Pee Wee Russell, then led another band in Boston.
+After jazz critic George Frazier praised him in several articles, he moved to New York City in 1937.
+First he played with clarinetist Joe Marsala (later a songwriter) and then spent a year playing at Nick's, a Greenwich Village bar known for its Dixieland music.
+While there he became part of Dixieland musicians that included Pee Wee Russell, Brad Gowans, Zutty Singleton, Billy Butterfield, Dave Tough, Joe Sullivan, and Eddie Condon.

-Bobby Hackett was born in Providence, Rhode Island, United States.
-He made his name as a follower of cornet player Bix Beiderbecke.
-Benny Goodman hired the talented 23 year old to recreate Bix's "I'm Coming Virginia" solo at his (Goodman's) 1938 Carnegie Hall concert.
-In the late 1930s, Hackett played lead trumpet in the Vic Schoen Orchestra which backed the Andrews Sisters.
-Hackett can be heard on the soundtrack to the 1940 Fred Astaire movie, Second Chorus.
+Although he always said he was a follower of Armstrong, he made his name as a follower of cornet player Bix Beiderbecke.
+In 1938 Benny Goodman hired the talented 23 year old to recreate Bix's "I'm Coming Virginia" solo at his (Goodman's) 1938 Carnegie Hall concert.

+In the late 1930s, Hackett played lead trumpet in the Vic Schoen Orchestra, which backed the Andrews Sisters.

+In the 1940 Fred Astaire movie, Second Chorus.
+Hackett can be heard on the soundtrack.
+He dubbed the trumpet playing of Fred Astaire in two numbers.
+In the movie, Astaire is a trumpet player in Artie Shaw's orchestra.

 In 1939, the talent agency MCA asked Bobby Hackett to form a big band with its backing.
-When the band failed, he was in substantial debt to MCA after it folded.
-He joined the bands of Horace Heidt and then Glenn Miller to pay this debt.
+When the band failed, he was in substantial debt to MCA.
+He joined the bands of Horace Heidt and then Glenn Miller in 1941 and 1942 to pay this debt.
 To make matters worse, his lip was in bad shape after dental surgery, making it difficult for him to play the trumpet or cornet.
 Glenn Miller offered him a job as a guitarist.
 "When I joined the band and I was making good money at last, [...] [jazz critics] accused me of selling out.
 Hell I wasn't selling out, I was selling in!
 It's funny, isn't it, how you go right into the wastebasket with some critics the minute you become successful."